Future

 The Yarning Circle at Western Sydney University is a vital initiative dedicated to recognising, celebrating, and empowering Indigenous excellence within the university community.
 It provides a welcoming and inclusive space where students, staff, and the broader community can come together to engage in meaningful dialogue, share knowledge, and strengthen cultural connections.
 Through storytelling, collaboration, and community engagement, the Yarning Circle fosters respect, understanding, and a deeper appreciation of Indigenous cultures and experiences.

-Here at Western Sydney University we are committed to a population parity of 3% by 2025 with up to 20 new positions created across Western for Indigenous academics and at least 5 new traineeships for professional staff.
+Western Sydney University is committed to achieving population parity of 3% Indigenous staff by 2025, with up to 20 new academic positions and at least 5 new professional traineeships created to support this goal.
+This initiative reflects our broader commitment to inclusion and equityin higher education.